australasian-computer-music-association/5-rose-ode-to-my-frayed-nerves/article.md

 and horizontal arm movements change its position in the sonic environment.
 This draws on the well understood concept of grabbing and moving something with one's hand.

+[^1]: The installation version of this work, rehearsal footage, and the video cue-based score can be viewed at <https://doi.org/10.5281/zenodo.7856220>

 The piece aims to reflect the current physical situation of my hand injury and intends to convey a simplified version of the journey from